AdobeDocs/release-notes.en/current.md

 ## ![Icon](/assets/experience_platform_appicon_24.png) Adobe Journey Optimizer {#journey-opt}

-With Journey Optimizer, you can manage scheduled omnichannel campaigns and one-to-one moments for millions of customers from a single application — and the entire journey is optimized with intelligent decisioning and insights.
+With Journey Optimizer, you can manage scheduled omnichannel campaigns and one-to-one moments for millions of customers from a single application--and the entire journey is optimized with intelligent decisioning and insights.

 ### Latest Journey Optimizer product releases